 DMR or System Fusion and WiresX

 While some operators wanna be exclusive to DMR or System Fusion and WiresX, I prefer to use both; because, I met awesome operators on both digital networks; and, I really enjoy both digital networks.
-My favorite Talk Group is WW-91; and, my favorite Room is America-link — I’m at these two areas on a daily basis.
+My favorite Talk Group is WW-91; and, my favorite Room is America-link — I’m at these two rooms whenever I visit these two networks.

 If you had to make your own choice of one over the other, then consider the following stuff…